-The Group's asset manager units act as portfolio managers and global distributors to both UCITS and non-UCITS funds established in Luxembourg.
-In addition, the Group's asset manager act as investment advisor and global distributor to alternative investment funds Established in Luxembourg.
-The alternative investment funds cover the strategies; private equity fund-of-fund, infrastructure fund and real estate fund and is a limited company (S.A).
-All funds are closed-ended.
+Storebrand established its first UCITS and alternative fund in Luxembourg in 2019.
+These have been established in umbrella structures as SICAV's.
+The Group's asset manager units act as portfolio managers and global distributors to UCITS funds established in Luxembourg.
+In addition, the Group's asset managers act as investment advisor and global distributor to alternative investment funds established in Luxembourg.
+The alternative investment funds cover the strategies; private equity fund-offund, infrastructure fund and real estate fund.
+In 2019 the alternative investment funds were established as a limited company (S.A).
+In 2024, Storebrand also established alternative investment funds in a tax transparent structure (SCSp) and Storebrand now offer alternative investment funds both structures.